Slaven Bilić: International career

-On 5 July 1992, Bilić made his international debut for the Croatia national football team in a friendly match against Australia at the Olympic Park Stadium, where Croatia lost lost 0–1.
-At the UEFA Euro 1996, he played in all four matches as Croatia secured a respectable spot in the Top 8, losing to Germany 1–2 in the quarterfinals.
+On 5 July 1992, Bilić made his international debut for the Croatia national football team in a friendly match against Australia at the Olympic Park Stadium, where Croatia lost 0–1.
+At the UEFA Euro 1996, he played in all four matches as Croatia secured a spot in the top eight, losing to Germany 1–2 in the quarterfinals.

 At the 1998 World Cup, Croatia became the biggest surprise of the tournament.
 The team only lost two matches, against Argentina in the group stage (0–1) and France in the semifinals (1–2).
 After winning the play-off match against the Netherlands, Croatia finished the tournament in third place.
-Bilić played in all seven matches and was involved in a controversy for the role he played in the dismissal of Laurent Blanc in the semifinal against France.
+Bilić played in all seven matches and was involved in a controversy for the role he played in the dismissal of Laurent Blanc in the semi-final against France.
 With Croatia behind, a free-kick was awarded, which saw Bilić marking and holding the French defender.
-Wanting to rescue himself, Blanc pushed Bilić, making contact with his chin and chest.
+Blanc pushed Bilić, making contact with his chin and chest.
 Bilić fell to the ground clutching his forehead.
 Bilić later admitted to overacting and going down only after encouraged to do so by teammate Igor Štimac.
 Blanc was sent off and missed the World Cup final due to suspension.
-Bilić never officially apologize, but stated: "I swear, if I could change that moment, so that Blanc could have played in the final, I would."
+Bilić never officially apologized, but stated: "If I could change that moment, so that Blanc could have played in the final, I would."

 Managerial career

 Early days

-In, 2001, as a shareholder of his hometown club, Hajduk Split, he agreed to temporarily manage the team until the club could find a replacement manager.
+In 2001, as a shareholder of his hometown club, Hajduk Split, Bilić agreed to temporarily manage the team until the club could find a replacement manager.
 He stated that the adrenaline rush he experienced during this period inspired him, and reportedly sought and received guidance from Arsène Wenger and Marcello Lippi.

 Croatia

+Bilić initially joined Croatia after the 2006 World Cup (pictured) until 2012, later returning 14 years later in 2026.

-Bilić was appointed head coach of the senior national team on 25 July 2006, succeeding Zlatko Kranjčar after the unsuccessful 2006 World Cup.
+Bilić was initially appointed head coach of the Croatia national team on 25 July 2006, succeeding Zlatko Kranjčar.
 His assistants included former teammates Aljoša Asanović, Robert Prosinečki, Nikola Jurčević, and Marjan Mrmić.
 One of his first actions was the promotion of three players from the under-21 squad: Eduardo, Luka Modrić, and Vedran Ćorluka, all of whom eventually built impressive careers.
 The team's first official game under Bilić was the 2–0 win in an away friendly match against Italy, while Bilić's first competitive game was the goalless draw in Moscow against Russia in the opener of the Euro 2008 qualifying campaign.
-Many criticized this result due to Bilić's suspension of Darijo Srna, Ivica Olić and Boško Balaban, who left the team camp three days before the match for an evening at a night club in Zagreb.
-They assumed no-one would find out, but that very evening a gunfight broke out at that very night club, and the police had to intervene.
-Even though none of the players were involved in the incident, their absence from the team camp resulted in a scandal.
+Many criticized this result due to Bilić's suspension of Darijo Srna, Ivica Olić and Boško Balaban, who left the team camp three days before the match for a controversial evening at a night club in Zagreb.